-Cameroon sheep are a domestic sheep breed.
+Cameroon Sheep (Ovis aries cameroon dwarf) are a domestic sheep breed.
 They are hairy sheep, as a woolly coat would be a disadvantage in the African climate.
 The males have horns and a thicker fur coat than the females.

 Behaviour: One or occasionally two lambs are born after a pregnancy of about 5 months in late winter or early spring.